The Hair Aid story began in 2010 when founder and CEO, Selina Tomasich, was holidaying in the Philippines when she met two nuns living in Manila.

 From these humble beginnings, Hair Aid now has seven international projects a year, and 20+ hairdressers at a time come on each project.

-Hair Aid does two trips a year to the Philippines and Cambodia and once a year to Indonesia.
-As of 2019, Hair Aid has also been traveling to Thailand to get involved in projects there.
+Hair Aid does two trips a year to the Philippines, Thailand, Indonesia and Cambodia .
+Hair Aid has plans to expand to Vietnam in 2021.

 Each project ends with graduation ceremonies, which are often emotional occasions.
 One of the first women who graduated stood up and said, "Thank you for training us.
 Now my children will not die."